eclipse-iceoryx/iceoryx/doc/website/advanced/installation-guide-for-contributors.md

 - [LeakSanitizer](https://clang.llvm.org/docs/LeakSanitizer.html) (LSan) is a run-time memory leak detector.
 In iceoryx, it runs as part of the AddressSanitizer.
 - [UndefinedBehaviorSanitizer](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) (UBSan) is a fast undefined behavior detector. iceoryx uses default behavior i.e. `print a verbose error report and continue execution`

-With the `iceoryx_build_test.sh` script you can do the scan on your own.
+With the `iceoryx_build_test.sh` script you can run the scan yourself.
 Additionally, the scans are running on the CI in every Pull-Request.
 As a prerequisite, you need to install the clang compiler:

 ```bash